tslocke/hobocookbook/manual/permissions.markdown

    A regular `update_attributes` plus the permission check.
 If `new_record?` is true, checks for create permission, otherwise for update permission.

+ - `record.user_view`

- - `record.user_view` - performa view permission check and raises `PermissionDeniedError` if it fails
+   Performs a view permission check and raises `PermissionDeniedError` if it fails

+ - `record.user_destroy`

+   A regular `destroy` with a permission check first.

 ## Direct permission tests